 Harmony, the vertical arrangement of notes, is a powerful tool for creating and reinforcing a specific emotion.
 Baroque composers made extensive use of functional harmony, which relies on a system of chords that relate to each other in predictable ways.

-• Use of Dissonance: While consonance (harmonious sounds) was the norm, dissonance (clashing sounds) could be used strategically to create tension and heighten the emotional impact.
-However, dissonance was typically resolved quickly, returning the music to a state of consonance and reinforcing the overall sense of stability.
+- Use of Dissonance: While consonance (harmonious sounds) was the norm, dissonance (clashing sounds) could be used strategically to create tension and heighten the emotional impact.
+That said, dissonance was typically resolved quickly, returning the music to a state of consonance and reinforcing the overall sense of stability.

-• Terraced Dynamics: A common feature of Baroque music is the use of terraced dynamics, meaning sudden shifts in volume rather than gradual crescendos or diminuendos.
-These abrupt changes in dynamics could be used to emphasize specific moments or to create a sense of drama, while still maintaining the overall unity of mood.
+- Terraced Dynamics: A common feature of Baroque music is the use of terraced dynamics, meaning sudden shifts in volume rather than gradual crescendos or diminuendos.
+These abrupt changes in dynamics could be used to underline specific moments or to create a sense of drama, while still maintaining the overall unity of mood.

 4. Instrumentation and Timbre